aryan-79/monorepo-setup/README.md

 - ✅ pnpm for efficient package management
 - ✅ Biome for fast linting and formatting
 - ✅ A shared UI component library with shadcn/ui
+- ✅ Shared Rollup configuration for reusable build setups
 - ✅ TypeScript support with proper type definitions
 - ✅ Rollup bundling for optimized output
 - ✅ Tree-shakeable ES modules

-Your components are now ready to be shared across multiple applications in your monorepo!
+Your components are now ready to be shared across multiple applications in your monorepo, and you can easily create new packages with consistent build configurations!